Antifungal potential of copper oxide nanoparticles against Microsporum canis isolates in canine and feline dermatophytosis

 Abstract

-Background and purpose: Dermatophytosis, or ringworm, is a highly contagious fungal infection caused by dermatophytes like Microsporum canis, which primarily affects cats and dogs and poses a significant zoonotic threat.
-The increasing prevalence of drug-resistant strains complicates the treatment of M. canis infections, necessitating the exploration of new therapeutic approaches.
+Background and Purpose: Dermatophytosis, or ringworm, is a highly contagious fungal infection caused by dermatophytes, like Microsporum canis, which primarily affects cats and dogs and poses a significant zoonotic threat.
+Increasing prevalence of drug-resistant strains complicates the treatment of M. canis infections, necessitating the exploration of new therapeutic approaches.
 Nanotechnology, particularly copper oxide nanoparticles (CuO NPs), has emerged as a promising solution due to its potent antimicrobial properties and potential to overcome resistance.
-This study aims to evaluate the antifungal efficacy of CuO NPs against M. canis isolates from companion animals.
-The goal is to develop more effective treatment options for dermatophytosis, addressing the need for alternative therapies and the challenge of antifungal resistance.
+This study aimed to evaluate the antifungal efficacy of CuO NPs against M. canis isolates collected from companion animals.
+The goal was to develop more effective treatment options for dermatophytosis, addressing the need for alternative therapies and the challenge of antifungal resistance.

 Results: The synthesized CuO NPs exhibited high purity, small size, and cubic morphology.
-Statistical analysis of the disk diffusion and microdilution tests confirmed the significant antifungal efficacy of CuO NPs against M. canis isolates (ANOVA, p < 0.05).
-MIC values ranged from 500 to 1000 ppm, while MFC values were between 1000 and 2000 ppm.
-The average MFC/MIC ratio of 2.6, confirmed through paired t-test (p = 0.003), demonstrated the fungicidal properties of the CuO NPs.
+Statistical analysis of the disk diffusion and microdilution tests confirmed the significant antifungal efficacy of CuO NPs against M. canis isolates (ANOVA, p<0.05).
+Minimum inhibitory concentration (MIC) values ranged from 500 to 1,000 ppm, while minimum fungicidal concentration (MFC) values were between 1,000 and 2,000 ppm.
+Average MFC/MIC ratio of 2.6, confirmed through paired t-test (p=0.003), demonstrated the fungicidal properties of the CuO NPs.

 Keywords